ku-nlp/jumanpp/README.md

 ```
 ## Building from git

-Generally, the differences between the package
-and this repository is the presence of a prebuilt model
-and absence of some development scripts.
+**Important**: Only the package distribution contains a pretrained model and can be used for analysis.
+The current git version is not compatible with the models of 2.0-rc1 and 2.0-rc2.

 ```bash
 $ mkdir cmake-build-dir # CMake does not support in-source builds